 Would you prefer to watch a video showing how to set up an HTTP file transfer server?
 If so, you may play the video below.
-Otherwise, just skip it if you wish to continue reading.
+Otherwise, just skip it and continue reading.

 To set up an HTTP file transfer service, go to Settings > Web and then click the HTTP on host checkbox.
 Beside that checkbox are two drop-down lists.
-The first one is where you select the IP address or hostname on this machine where the HTTP service will be listening on.
+The first one is where you select the IP address or hostname on the FTP client where the HTTP service will be listening on.
 The second one is where you select the port number for that HTTP service.
 In most instances, you'll just want to leave those values to their defaults.

-Port number 80 is the widely accepted default port number for HTTP, so if a user loads up your HTTP file transfer service on his or her web browser, that user will no longer have to specify any port number for the web client to make a data connection.
+Port number 80 is the widely accepted default port number for hypertext transfer protocol, so if a user loads up your HTTP file transfer service on his or her web browser, that user will no longer have to specify any port number for the web client to make a data connection.